Baron-von-Riedesel/Jemm/Readme.txt

    may also help to enter "set DPMIMEM=MAXMEM 16383" at the cmdline.

- þ The JEMM ;-) DOS Extender (used for "Strike Commander" and "Privateer") requires the NOVME option to be set.
+ þ The JEMM ;-) DOS Extender (used for "Strike Commander" and "Privateer") isn't compatible with the VME option.
 This requirement is a strong sign that this extender switches to V86 mode on its own, which is a bad idea for a VCPI client.